hardikSinghBehl/covid-resource-management-system/README.md

 * Register a resource with the application (cretae/update-details/update-count/mark-inactive)
 * Users can comment on the following items (request, resource, comment)
 * Users can report the following items (request, resource, comment)
+* Itmems with >10 reports will be automatically removed (soft-delete) through cron job schedulers
 * Users can follow other users for notifications **(TODO-mail-notification)**
 * Users gain credibility points whenever they assist with a request fulfillment
 * List of Nearest Requests based on the users location is returned